MicrosoftDocs/memdocs/memdocs/intune/protect/mcafee-mobile-threat-defense-connector.md

 ms.collection: M365-identity-device-management
 ---

-# Zimperium Mobile Threat Defense connector with Intune
+# Integrate MVISION Endpoint with Intune

-You can control mobile device access to corporate resources using Conditional Access based on risk assessment conducted by Zimperium, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
-Risk is assessed based on telemetry collected from devices running the Zimperium app.
+You can control mobile device access to corporate resources using Conditional Access based on risk assessment conducted by McAfee MVISION Endpoint, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
+Risk is assessed based on telemetry collected from devices running the MVISION Endpoint app.

-You can configure Conditional Access policies based on Zimperium risk assessment enabled through Intune device compliance policies for enrolled devices, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.
+You can configure Conditional Access policies based on MVISION Endpoint risk assessment enabled through Intune device compliance policies for enrolled devices, which you can use to allow or block noncompliant devices to access corporate resources based on detected threats.
 For unenrolled devices, you can use app protection policies to enforce a block or selective wipe based on detected threats.

 ## Supported platforms